 What is Umbraco?

 Umbraco official started in 2003 with v1.0, but it is widely considered that Umbraco v2.0 is when it all started as it was in 2004 that Umbraco was 100% .NET based.
 From its inception, Umbraco was designed to be a CMS and this is the key difference.
 Umbraco is designed to give you all the freedom and functionality you would expect from a CMS, without the large licensing fees you see from other purpose-built solutions.
+At Cold Banana, we have been working with Umbraco since the day our Bournemouth office opened.

 WordPress: Pros and Cons